tingelst/tpk4128-industrial-mechatronics/README.md

 - Inheritance
 - Composition

-## Exercise: Building a webcam server
+## Exercise: Building a webcam server using OpenCV and Python

 The task is to build a Python module that implements a socket server that fetches images from a webcam and sends it over a TCP/IP or UDP socket when it gets a request from a client.